 Cloud security considerations

-Viability of embedded integration platform vendor
+Viability of embedded integration platform vendors

 Question: There are several vendors in the embedded iPaaS space.
 How do you pick one that will be around for the long haul?

 Answer: It should have a single focus on native integrations rather than it being peripheral to the vendor's core business.
 It should have an API and other tools to ensure that code is easily accessible and exportable for use elsewhere.
 Code generated by the embedded iPaaS should be in a standard format, making it easier to move to another platform.
-Finally, the integration platform vendor should be as up-front as possible about its market position and plans.
+Finally, the vendor should be as up-front as possible about its market position and plans.

-Concerns your engineering team might have
+Concerns your devs may have

 Low-code platform limitations